By Oliver Platt

 As much as mitigating factors played their part in midweek, this is the second time in six days United have succumbed to two second-half goals at Old Trafford.
 Nani's sending off against Real Madrid does not need covering but, as hard done by as they were, United were powerless to resist the subsequent onslaught.

-But while they at least made a go of it in the closing stages against Mourinho's side, United looked completely incapable of finding another red shirt, let alone the back of the net.
+But while they at least made a go of it in the closing stages against Jose Mourinho's side, United looked completely incapable of finding another red shirt, let alone the back of the net during the latter stages on Sunday.

 Earlier in the season, when United struggled severely at the back, their attacking firepower concealed the blemishes and gradually they improved.
 Since the New Year, they have looked a more polished team and played a tactically excellent first half on Tuesday night.